Caridina typus

-Caridina typus, also known as the "Typical Caridina" or the "Australian Amano Shrimp", is a species of amphidromous atyid shrimp.
+Caridina typus, also known as the Australian Amano shrimp, is a species of amphidromous atyid shrimp.
 It was first described by H. Milne-Edwards in 1837.
 It has a broad distribution in tropical freshwater habitats in the Indo-West Pacific region, with its western range extending to eastern Africa and its eastern range extending to Polynesia.
 It is commonly found in rivers and streams in coastal areas or on islands.
 C. typus is known to play a role in sediment distribution and shredding leaf litter, manipulating the environment using their pereiopods and setaceous chelae.
 The species is also an important component of the food web, both as scavengers and as prey items, and is considered a keystone species for the stream ecosystems it inhabits.
 According to Choy and Marshall, the species can be characterized by a "short, dorsally unarmed rostrum, the presence of epipods on the first four pairs of pereiopods, and the presence of an appendix interna on the endopod of the first pleopod of both sexes."
 It can be kept in captivity by aquarists as pets.

 Description

 Morphology

 The adult and larval morphologies of C. typus are similar to those of other Caridina.
 As an adult, it measures 2.0-2.5 cm in total length, though adult individuals can be smaller or larger than this range.
 It has two well-developed compound eyes that rest on stalks.
 It has a variable rostrum length and variable rostrum features.
-Adults are observed to be armed with anywhere between one to six teeth on their rostrum.
+Adults are observed to be armed with anywhere between one and six teeth on their rostrum.
 However, in a study of C. typus in Pohnpei, adults were observed to lack teeth on the ventral margin of their rostrum.

-The carapace length of ovigerous females ranges between 3.9-4.2 mm.
+The carapace length of ovigerous females ranges between 3.9 and 4.2 mm.
 Adults have a cephalothorax with cephalic appendages, six pleomeres with the sixth being 0.40 times as long as the carapace, a telson 2.8 times as long as wide, 4-5 pairs of dorsal spicules, a uropodal diaeresis with 19-24 spicules, a preanal carina lacking a spine, a slender antennular peduncle 0.7 times as long as the carapace, and similar mouthparts to C. grandirostris.

 It possesses five pereiopods, the first four having epipods.
 The first pereiopod is short with claws present on both fingers, reaching the end of the basal segment of the antennular peduncle; the second pereiopod reaches the end of the second segment of the antennular peduncle, the third pereiopod is long and slender with a strong claw at the end of the dactylus, reaching the end of the antennular peduncle and the fifth pereiopod reaching the end of the scaphocerite.

 There are five pleopods.
 The endopod of a male's first pleopod extends to half the length of the exopod.
 The second pleopod of a male is slender.